Friskes/nekobox-helper/README.md

 ---

 #### Launch
-To run the program on Windows, you can use the file: `vpn_configurator_vX.X.X.exe` To run the program on MacOS, you can use the file: `vpn_configurator_vX.X.X`
+To run the program on Windows, you can use the file: `windows/vpn_configurator_vX.X.X.exe` To run the program on MacOS, you can use the file: `macos/vpn_configurator_vX.X.X`

 If you have a python interpreter on your system, you can use the file to run program: `vpn_configurator.py`